bbennitt/IPRO_Book_Exchange/FacultyFeedback.md

 - Think of using labels to identify the stories that need to be completed to get through scenario one

 ## Week 10 ##
+- Two demos - you are killing it
+- Stories need acceptance criterion

 ## Week 11 ##